ebzzry/ebzzry.github.io/src/quotes.md

   ―Anonymous

+* “If you do what you’ve always done, you’ll get what you’ve always gotten.”<br>
+  ―Anthony Robbins

 * “If you want something you’ve never had, you must be willing to do something you’ve never done.”<br>
   ―Thomas Jefferson